Fidelity National Information Services (NYSE:FIS) Price Target Raised to $78.00 at TD Cowen

-Fidelity National Information Services (NYSE:FIS – Free Report) had its target price increased by TD Cowen from $75.00 to $78.00 in a report published on Wednesday morning, Benzinga reports.
-TD Cowen currently has a hold rating on the information technology services provider’s stock.
+Fidelity National Information Services (NYSE:FIS – Free Report) had its price target upped by TD Cowen from $75.00 to $78.00 in a research note published on Wednesday morning, Benzinga reports.
+The brokerage currently has a hold rating on the information technology services provider’s stock.

-Fidelity National Information Services (NYSE:FIS – Get Free Report) last posted its earnings results on Tuesday, August 6th.
-The information technology services provider reported $1.36 earnings per share for the quarter, topping the consensus estimate of $1.23 by $0.13.
+Fidelity National Information Services (NYSE:FIS – Get Free Report) last issued its earnings results on Tuesday, August 6th.
+The information technology services provider reported $1.36 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.23 by $0.13.
+The business had revenue of $2.49 billion for the quarter, compared to analyst estimates of $2.49 billion.
 Fidelity National Information Services had a negative net margin of 54.14% and a positive return on equity of 13.91%.
-The business had revenue of $2.49 billion for the quarter, compared to analyst estimates of $2.49 billion.
-During the same quarter in the prior year, the firm earned $1.55 EPS.
-The firm’s quarterly revenue was up 2.7% compared to the same quarter last year.
-Research analysts forecast that Fidelity National Information Services will post 4.94 earnings per share for the current year.
+Fidelity National Information Services’s revenue was up 2.7% on a year-over-year basis.
+During the same period in the prior year, the firm earned $1.55 earnings per share.
+As a group, equities analysts forecast that Fidelity National Information Services will post 4.94 EPS for the current fiscal year.

 Fidelity National Information Services Announces Dividend

 The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 24th.
-Investors of record on Tuesday, September 10th will be given a $0.36 dividend.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 1.89%.
+Stockholders of record on Tuesday, September 10th will be given a $0.36 dividend.
 The ex-dividend date of this dividend is Tuesday, September 10th.
-Fidelity National Information Services’s dividend payout ratio is currently -14.08%.
+This represents a $1.44 dividend on an annualized basis and a dividend yield of 1.86%.
+Fidelity National Information Services’s dividend payout ratio (DPR) is currently -14.08%.

 Institutional Investors Weigh In On Fidelity National Information Services